izzzzzzuuu/Data-Quality-Implementation/README.md

 - Must not delete any data, except after being processed thoroughly within the 5 data quality aspect
 - The invalid data, must be modified/fix to ensure it is valid, hence they are split into rejected dataset and accepted dataset.
-- After the rejected dataset has been modified, it is merged back to the accepted dataset as a complte and whole dataset
+- After the rejected dataset has been modified, it is merged back to the accepted dataset as a complete and whole dataset
 ## Initial issues with dataset

 1. Dataset has multiple duplicate values